Closed set: Properties

-Specifically, the closure of $X$ can be constructed as the intersection of all of these closed supersets.
+Thus the closure of $A$ is the intersection of all closed sets containing it.

 Sets that can be constructed as the union of countably many closed sets are denoted F_{σ} sets.
 These sets need not be closed.
+The Borel hierarchy classifies more complicated sets formed in the Borel sigma algebra, which includes the closed sets at the first level, the F_{σ}-sets in the second layer, and so on.

+A perfect set is a closed set with no isolated points.